-- 1) Erection, alteration, relocation, or demolition of a structure in the Historic District: - 2) Alteration, construction, or removal of stone walls, fencing, curbing, lighting, or signage within the Historic District. - f.
-Activities Not Requiring Certificates of Approval The following activities or elements are exempt from review by the Historic District Commission and a Certificate of Approval shall not be required. - 1) Alteration, construction, or improvements to the interior of structures within the Historic District shall be undertaken with the approval of the organizations responsible for such work. - Construction, alteration, or demolition of any structures or elements of a structure which is certified by the Town as being required for immediate public safety. - a.
+- 1) Erection, alteration, relocation, or demolition of a structure in the Historic District; - 2) Alteration, construction, or removal of stone walls, fencing, curbing, lighting, or signage within the Historic District.

+- 1) Alteration, construction, or improvements to the interior of structures within the Historic District shall be undertaken with the approval of the organizations responsible for such work. - Construction, alteration, or demolition of any structures or elements of a structure which is certified by the Town as being required for immediate public safety. - g.
 Guidelines for Review